AlfonsoMontero/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 2304
 ```
-2. Filling NA's with the median of the 5-min inteval.
+2 Filling NA's with the median of the 5-min interval.

 Calculate the mean for 5-minute intervals.